idaholab/moose/modules/electromagnetics/doc/content/modules/electromagnetics/benchmarks/EvanescentWave.md

 - $\vec{J}$ is the external current density in A/$\text{m}^2$, and
 - $j$ is the imaginary unit ($j^2 = -1$).

-In the EM module, these terms are represented by the [CurlCurlField.md], [VectorFunctionReaction.md], and [VectorCurrentSource.md] objects, respectively.
+These terms are represented by the [CurlCurlField.md], [VectorFunctionReaction.md], and [VectorCurrentSource.md] objects, respectively.
 The current source in this study is applied in the $y$-direction and only on the real component, so in 2D we have